storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

     # This method adds the SQL statement to the transaction queue but does not check for
     # finalization since it is used to execute COMMIT and ROLLBACK.
     SQLitePluginTransaction::addStatement = (sql, values, success, error) ->
+      sqlStatement = if typeof sql is 'string' sql
+      else
+        sql.toString()

       params = []
       if !!values && values.constructor == Array